rukmanigopalan/adlsgen1togen2migrationsamples/src/Dual pipeline/README.md

  ![image](https://user-images.githubusercontent.com/62353482/83435632-6b3fa380-a3f1-11ea-8639-dba1e217e044.png)

-**Prerequisite**

- * Create **HDInsight cluster** for Gen1.
-Refer [here](https://docs.microsoft.com/en-us/azure/data-lake-store/data-lake-store-hdinsight-hadoop-use-portal) for more details.

- * Create **HDInsight cluster** for Gen2.
-Refer [here](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-hadoop-use-data-lake-storage-gen2) for more details.

- * Create a **user assigned managed identity**.
-Refer [here](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/how-to-manage-ua-identity-portal#create-a-user-assigned-managed-identity) to know more.

- * Permission should be set up for the managed identity for Gen2 storage account.
-Refer [here](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-hadoop-use-data-lake-storage-gen2#set-up-permissions-for-the-managed-identity-on-the-data-lake-storage-gen2-account) for more details.

- * Additional blob storage should be created for Gen1 to support HDInsight linked service in ADF.
-Refer [here](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-create-account-block-blob?tabs=azure-portal) for more details.
+### Creation of HDI clusters for Gen1 and Gen2 in ADF

- * Create a **linked service** in ADF for **ADB**.
+   1. Create a **linked service** in ADF for **ADB**.
 Refer [How to create linked service for ADB in ADF](https://docs.microsoft.com/en-us/azure/data-factory/transform-data-using-databricks-notebook#create-an-azure-databricks-linked-service)

- * Create a **linked service** in ADF for **HDInsight**.
+   2. Create a **linked service** in ADF for **HDInsight**.
 Refer [How to create linked service for HDInsight in ADF](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-hadoop-create-linux-clusters-adf#create-an-azure-storage-linked-service)

- * Create a **linked service** in ADF for **stored procedure**.
+   3. Create a **linked service** in ADF for **stored procedure**.
 Refer [How to create linked service for Azure synapse analytics](https://docs.microsoft.com/en-us/azure/data-factory/load-azure-sql-data-warehouse#load-data-into-azure-synapse-analytics)

 ### How to set up Gen1 data pipeline